mockoon/mockoon.com/content/blog/december-2023-news.md

 ![screenshot of the API playground in mockoon desktop{1175x632}](/images/blog/december-2023-news/creating-crud-endpoints-mockoon-desktop.png)

-## 🧑‍🏫 Official course

-We started working on an **official course** to help you get started with Mockoon.
-It should be available in the first quarter of 2024.
-You can already [subscribe to the waiting list](/course/) to be notified when it's ready and get a special discount.

 ## 🔎 Website search

 We added a **search feature** to the website covering all the pages, tutorials, documentation, or mock samples.
 No more being lost in the documentation!